roadwarriorslive/Pipulate/README.rst

         url = row[0]
         keyword = row[1]
         adate = args[0]
-        # Do stuff
+        # Do stuff here
-        return rv
+        return stuff

 Or for arbitrary reasons, feed it in with a label::